dotnet/sdk/src/Compatibility/Microsoft.DotNet.PackageValidation/ReadMe.md

 # How To Add Package Validation To Your Projects

-Package Validation is currently being shipped as a msbuild sdk package which can be consumed in the csprojs.
+Package Validation is currently being shipped as a msbuild sdk package which can be consumed in the csproj.
 It is set of tasks and targets that run after the dotnet pack
 The csproj will look like

 ```C#